GSASII/.github/profile/README.md

 To learn about GSAS-II [click here](https://advancedphotonsource.github.io/GSAS-II-tutorials/)

 This GSASII organization was originally created for testing out git integration, but those repositories have been deleted.
-The repositories intended for public use are:
+The organization is being retained as it makes for a useful web page address (https://GSASII.github.io).
+The repositories intended for public use related to GSAS-II are:
 + https://github.com/AdvancedPhotonSource/GSAS-II
   + (main code repository)
 + https://github.com/AdvancedPhotonSource/GSAS-II-tutorials